15 Inspirational Art DIY Ideas Thanks To The Artist & Galleries of Art Basel Miami Beach

 11. Reflective Light & Glass Art | Art DIY Ideas

-One of my favorite forms of art combines reality with the use of shadow casting.
-I use shadow casting in my own designer swing art that I call “Mood Swings” – click here if you’ve missed my designer swings.
+One of my favorite forms of art combines reality with shadow casting.
+I use shadow casting in my designer swing art called “Mood Swings” – click here if you’ve missed my designer swings.

-DIY Tip: While finding the glasses to recreate this look could be challenging, casting shadows is simple with the use of a transparent glass shelf.
+DIY Tip: While finding the glasses to recreate this look could be challenging, casting shadows is simple with a transparent glass shelf.

 12. Mr. Brainwash | Paints a Frame and Splatter With Drips Using Mickey Mouse Art

-One of my favorite things to do in design is painted baroque style frames vivid colors.
+One of my favorite things to do in design is painted baroque-style frames with vivid colors.
 Most often, I spray paint the frames.
-Here my friend Mr. Brainwash aka French-born, Los Angeles-based street artist Thierry Guetta has splattered a frame with multiple primary colored paints.
+My friend Mr. Brainwash, a French-born, Los Angeles-based street artist Thierry Guetta, has splattered a stand with multiple primary colored paints.
 Afterward, he painted a Mickey Mouse.
 FYI: Most artists do use a projector to outline and finish paintings.

 13. Damien Hirst | Large Dose of Big Pharma Installation

-I loved British Artist, Damien Hirst BIG PHARMA installation.
+I loved British Artist Damien Hirst’s BIG PHARMA installation.
 Overdose in creating this by taking a look at Damien’s site or watch this remarkable documentary where Neil Fielding interviews Damien and walks through his work and the stories of each piece.
 If you haven’t seen my post on the Faena Hotel & the most expensive art on Miami Beach – click here.

 14. How To Recreate The $120,000 Banana

-To see how to create the most expensive piece of art from Art Basel 2019, read how to recreate the $120,00 Art Basel Banana post.
+To see how to create the most expensive art from Art Basel 2019, read how to recreate the $120,00 Art Basel Banana post.

 Got a question on how to recreate these Art DIY Idea pieces?
-Know of any of the artists or galleries that I should have tagged or mentioned?
+Do you know of any artists or galleries I should have tagged or mentioned?
 Please comment below.